Growing and diversifying equity investment – next steps

 The project is a response to this recommendation.

 The project has built a long-term picture, looking across all companies, not just University of Oxford spin-outs, to create a set of recommendations.
-The results of the project have now been published as a Green Paper, and Advanced Oxford will now work with key stakeholders to develop a set of actions for the ecosystem.
+The results of the project have now been published as a Green Paper, and Advanced Oxford is now working with key stakeholders to develop a set of actions for the ecosystem.

 This project is subject to our privacy notice review our privacy notice relating to our research and data collection